CSE232-MSU/CSE232/labs/lab04.md

 The `-D` flag indicates that you are defining a value for the compiler to use anywhere in the program.

-Now run your program with `.a.out`.
+Now run your program with `.\a.out`.
 If you used the compilation flags above you'll play a little high/low game to guess the number 100.
 See the trivia section below if you are curious about the details of how -D works.

 ### Assignment